Gorillosa/project-portfolio-1.1/README.md

 # Portfolio – Project 1

-I created this website to compile project to worked on, my skills, training, and experience.
-It provides insight into my personality and work ethic.
+I created this website to compile project to worked on my skills, training, and experience.
+It provides insight into my personality and working style.
 Users can use my website to familiarize with my work and get in contact with me.

 ## UX
 ### Project Goals

-To allow current and potential customers familiarize with my work and myself, and get in contact with me.
+To allow current and potential customers get to know my work and myself, and contact me once they decide to work with me.

 ### User Stories